This document documents the mechanisms for generating (and managing) reports one-off (instead of via schedules, which are described here).

 Generating Reports from the Command Line

-We recommend that you primarily use the report scheduling system and the GUI on-demand report creation for maximum robustness, but if utmost flexibility is required (at the expense of fewer safeguards) then there's a tool available for that, too: opReports ships with a command line tool for report generation:
+We recommend that you primarily use the report scheduling system and the GUI one-off report creation for maximum robustness, but if utmost flexibility is required (at the expense of fewer safeguards) then there's a tool available for that, too: opReports ships with a command line tool for report generation:

 Most of its options correspond closely to the ones described on the page on Scheduling Reports.